Social Anthropology

 Course content

 The MRes Social Anthropology offers students training in social science research methods, with a strong focus on ethnographic methods.
 It aims to provide students with the skills they need to conduct research at a doctoral level, or to work as social science researchers.
-In addition to the acquisition of strong methodological skills, students are able to benefit from SOAS' renowned offering of African and Asian languages, as well as its expertise in the humanities, including philosophy, linguistics, literature, and history.

-- we are specialists in the delivery of languages.
-Your command of a language at SOAS will set you apart from graduates of other universities
+- we are specialists in the delivery of languages; your command of a language at SOAS will set you apart from graduates of other universities

-The MRes is recognised by the ESRC.
+The MRes Social Anthropology is recognised by the Economic and Social research Council (ESRC) .

-Aims and OutcomesThe MRes is designed to train students in research skills to the level prescribed by the ESRC’s research training guidelines.
+The MRes is designed to train students in research skills to the level prescribed by the ESRC’s research training guidelines.
 It is intended for students with a good first degree (minimum of a 2.1) in social anthropology and/or a taught Masters degree in social anthropology.
 Most students would be expected to progress to PhD registration at the end of the degree.
 By the end of the program students will:

 - have achieved practical competence in a range of qualitative and quantitative research methods and tools